webplatform/docs/dom/NamedNodeMap/removeNamedItem/index.md

 }}
 }}
 {{Notes_Section
-|Notes=An [[dom/attributes|'''attribute''']] that is removed with this method reverts to the default value of the '''attribute''' when applicable.
+|Notes=An '''attribute''' that is removed with this method reverts to the default value of the '''attribute''' when applicable.
 This method returns a script error if the user attempts to remove a non-existent attribute node.
 '''removeNamedItem''' was introduced in Microsoft Internet Explorer 6.
 }}
 {{Related_Specifications_Section